-Note: If you know a hiring need may extend beyond the 12 month (P&S) or 780 hour limit (Merit), you can begin to work with HRS to classify the position and formulate the position description right away.
+Note: If you know a hiring need may extend beyond the P&S or Merit temporary appointment limits, you can begin to work with HRS to classify the position and formulate the position description right away.
 Then when you are ready to begin a search, the classification work is done.

 - Wherever possible, advertise the temporary vacancy in relevant recruitment sources.
 All recruitment advertisements must be approved by the Office of Compliance & Equity Management.
 The advertisement should be based on the job description or list of duties and qualifications for the position.
 For further guidance, contact HRS using the contacts on this page.